Argentine Monte: Flora

 Flora are typically thorn scrub and dry grassland, with relatively low plant diversity.

 There are thin gallery forests along the rivers.

 There are areas of cactus scrub, xerophilous open woodland, and vegetation adapted to rocky, sandy and salty conditions.

 In some areas the scrub is very open.

 The steppe contains resinous evergreen bushes, mainly from the family Zygophyllaceae and the genera Larrea, Bulnesia and Plectocarpa.

 Other species are Monttea aphylla, Bougainvillea spinosa and Prosopis species.

 In the north cacti of the genera Echinopsis and Cereus and bromeliads of the genera Dyckia, Deuterocohnia and Tillandsia are more common.

 Herbaceous plants appear after rain showers, including Portulaca grandiflora, irises, lilies and grasses.

 On the river edges or where there is underground water there are gallery forests of Prosopis species.

 Larrea cuneifolia is found in hot and dry areas, Larrea divaricata along the streams and Larrea nitida in cooler areas and mountain slopes.

 Other plants found in different conditions include Baccharis salicifolia, Tessaria dodonaefolia, Suaeda divaricata and Allenrolfea vaginata.

-Several endemic species have evolved in isolation since the Oligocene such as Ramorinoa girolae and Gomphrena colosacana, found in the Sierra de las Quijadas National Park, and Halophytum ameghinoi, a succulent herbaceous plant in the Halophytaceae.
+Several endemic species have evolved in isolation since the Oligocene such as Ramorinoa girolae and Gomphrena colosacana, found in the Sierra de las Quijadas National Park, and Halophytum ameghinoi, a succulent herbaceous plant in the Halophytaceae family.